 (The map is based on Google Earth. *All locations are based on my speculation, so they may not be correct.)

 Since the Kamakura Period (1185-1333), members of the distinguished Oda clan had been the successive lords of the castle.
-During the period of the Northern and Southern Courts in 14th century, the Oda supported the Southern Court.
-The famous court noble Kitabatake Chikafusa (北畠親房, 1293-1354), a senior advisor to the Southern Court, once stayed at the castle, where he wrote parts of the Jinnō Shōtōki (神皇正統記, Chronicles of the Authentic Lineages of the Divine Emperors).
+During the period of the Northern and Southern Courts in the 14th century, the Oda supported the Southern Court.
+The high court noble Kitabatake Chikafusa (北畠親房, 1293-1354), a senior advisor to the Southern Court, once stayed at the castle, where he wrote parts of the Jinnō Shōtōki (神皇正統記, Chronicles of the Authentic Lineages of the Divine Emperors).
 Oda Ujiharu (小田氏治, 1534–1602), a warlord ruling Hitachi province (常陸国, current Ibaraki Prefecture) during the Sengoku Period, was the last lord of Oda Castle.
-In 1559, he was defeated by the rivaling Satake clan (佐竹氏) and lost the castle in 1569.
+In 1559, he was defeated by the rivalling Satake clan (佐竹氏) and lost the castle in 1569.
 It was abandoned in 1602 and designated a National Historic Site in 1935.

 In the past, railway tracks ran right through the site, and a station was situated in the middle of the main enclosure.
-The first time I had visited more than ten years ago, and it felt peculiar to see the remains of a train platform right in the center of the square earthwork.
+The first time I had visited more than ten years ago, and it felt peculiar to see the remains of a train platform right in the centre of the square earthwork.
 After the railway line had been put out of service, the tracks were replaced with a cycling road.

 The castle is now under restoration, and the old platform will be removed.
-Furtively, I entered the no entry zone.
+Furtively, I entered the no-entry zone.